mattwach/matrix_clock/README.md

 Here is a description on major components and their purpose:

   - Pi Pico: This is the main controller
-  - RTC Clock: This provides time to the Pico via an I2C connection.
-You could use other solutions here, including attempting to use the PI Pico itself to track time but also GPS, radio-based time, or internet time using a Pico W.  PI Pico internal and RTC alrady have code, everythig else will require code to be written.
+  - RTC Clock (Optional): This provides time to the Pico via an I2C connection.
+You could use alternate clock hardware as described in a later section.
 In terms of the I2C connection, note that the RTC clock is powered by 3.3V instead of the specified 5V.
 This is the easiest way to make the clock compatible with the 3.3V maximum voltage of the PI Pico.
 If your RTC really does need 5V, there are solutions but the details are not the focus of this document.
 Thus I suggest doing a Google search for "3.3 to 5V I2C" to learn more.
-  - 64x32 matrix: This is also a 5V part but can usually be controlled from the 3.3V outputs of the PI Pico, even though the LED is being *powered* by 5V - mine works properly in this configuration.
-All connections are high-impedance passive inputs so the Pico does not have to concern itself with the 5V nature of the LED panel.
-An easy way to tell is to see if any reviews are running the panel directly from a 3.3V part, such as the PI Pico, Raspberry PI, ARM, or ESP series.
-If you have an LED matrix that ignores 3.3V, the problem can be solved by adding "level shifter" ICs or an equivilent circuit.
+  - 64x32 matrix: This is also a 5V part and is connected to the 5V VDD of the Pico, allowing ~500mA to be safely consumed by the panel.
+The Pico is directly connected and will deliver 0-3.3V *signals* to the panel.
+Unlike I2C for the RTC clock, the LED pins are high impedance inputs with no pullup thus there is no hardware risk in connecting them directly to the Pico.
+The main risk is that the LED panel will not accept 3.3V as a legitimate "high" signal and thus it wont work.
+For my panel
+    3.3V was accepted without a problem thus no level converters were needed.
+    I suspect this is the common scenerio with these panels.
-  - 100u capacitor.
+  - 100 uF-470 uF capacitor.
 The actual value is not important other that "big".
 The purpose of the capacitor is to support the power requirements of the LED, which can be a "noisy" load, needing near zero current one moment and several hundred mA the next.